 - Representing you in court for a hearing on contested issues.

 A New Jersey Divorce Attorney Will Guide You Through the Process

 While this summary of New Jersey divorce laws may be useful, it should convince you of how important it is to retain skilled legal counsel to represent you.
 Our team at Citizen Soldier Law is knowledgeable in the relevant legal concepts, so we are prepared to advocate on behalf of active-duty military, veterans, and private citizens.
-For more information, please call 973.937.6010 or go online to set up an appointment at our office in Madison, NJ.
+For more information, please call 973.937.6010 or go online to set up an appointment.